 Septic and Sewer Disclosure

-Septic and sewer disclosure protects buyers from unexpected system failures and expensive repairs.
+Septic and Sewer Disclosure protects buyers from unexpected system failures and expensive repairs.
 Many property sellers overlook critical information about waste disposal systems, which can lead to legal liability.
-This guide explains everything you need to know about disclosing septic and sewer system types, maintenance history, and known defects.
+In short, this guide explains everything you need to know about disclosing system types, maintenance history, and known defects.

 The average rating is 0/5, for null votes.